 This easy chicken dish is featured in our Planned Leftovers: Roast Chicken resource, which is a free bonus with either of our two dinner menu subscriptions (see links on the left).
 Learning how to make the best use of leftovers prevents waste and saves money.
 Whenever you have had chicken, particularly a rotisserie or roast chicken, pick the remaining meat off of the bones and make some broth with the bones and skin.
 Use the broth and leftover meat to make Stovetop Chicken, which can be adapted to whatever ingredients you have on hand.

-One of the basics of Menus4Moms menus is having food prep already done before dinner time.
-One way we accomplish this is by bulk cooking meat and freezing it in meal-sized portions.
+A feature of Menus4Moms menus is having food prep already done before dinner time, and one way we accomplish this is by bulk cooking and freezing chicken in meal-sized portions.
 Here is a wonderful recipe for cooking chicken in bulk.
 Have grilled chicken for dinner the night you cook it, then chop and freeze the leftovers in dated freezer bags.
 The longer the chicken marinates in this mixture, the more flavorful it will be.

 “This was a big hit, definitely making again!”
 That is the typical response from moms who have served this dish.
 This crockpot recipe is not only tasty but makes a beautiful dish.
 Give it a try and see for yourself!